chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Completed Tasks (newest first)

+- [x] fix: Does not preview make private
 - [x] feat: Suppress rename to self and add "Add self" (spec/add-self.md)
 - [x] fix: Do not offer wrap if takes collection or single and either is satisfied
 - [x] feat: Offer toggle skip also inside `pytest.param`